alf45tar/PedalinoMini/README.md

 [![](./images/youtube-video.jpg)](https://www.youtube.com/watch?v=ZqCsKDWJVQs)

 Version 2.0 is out!
-Hardware is the same but a lot of news on software.
+Hardware is the same but there are a lot of new feautures and stability improvment.
 Check it out.

 # PedalinoMini™